drdtr/udacity-data-analyst-project-2-introduction-to-data-analysis/README.md

 - Lesson 3: The Data Analysis Process
 - Lesson 4: Data Analysis Process - Case Study 1, Wine quality
 - Lesson 5: Data Analysis Process - Case Study 2, Fuel economy
+- Project: Data Analysis - GDP and democracy index of countries

-The corresponding Jupyter notebooks created during the course are in the `lessons` folder.
+The corresponding Jupyter notebooks created during the course are in the `lessons` and `project` folders.

 ## Resources and supporting materials

 The project does not include resources (esp.
 CSV files) provided by Udacity for this course.
 It also does not include publicly available data sets cited and used in some of the Jupyter notebooks.

 ## Used Python and Library Versions